awsdocs/amazon-connect-admin-guide/doc_source/configure-saml-with-aws-sso.md

-# Configure SAML with an AWS SSO Application for Amazon Connect<a name="configure-saml-with-aws-sso"></a>
+# Configure SAML with an AWS SSO application for Amazon Connect<a name="configure-saml-with-aws-sso"></a>

 AWS SSO provides support for integration with other services through built\-in applications\.
 These applications use AWS SSO for authentication and provide end\-users with an easy sign\-in experience\.
 To learn more about AWS SSO applications, see [What is AWS Single Sign\-On?](https://docs.aws.amazon.com/singlesignon/latest/userguide/) in the *AWS SSO User Guide*\.